 In the early 1970s, a friend handed Skip Reedy a pair of leather boots three sizes too big and wooden 215cm skis.
-He began free-heeling up Squaw Valley and Alpine Meadow ridges that were untouched by common resort skiers.
-Skip’s boss, Fred LaTour of LaTour Ski Shop in Squaw Valley, took some convincing but finally bought 5 or 6 pairs of touring skis.
+He began free-heeling up Palisades Tahoe (formerly Squaw Valley) and Alpine Meadow ridges that were untouched by common resort skiers.
+Skip’s boss, Fred LaTour of LaTour Ski Shop, took some convincing but finally bought 5 or 6 pairs of touring skis.

 After Skip’s third time on Nordic skis, he was teaching lessons.
-Later, he bought 25 pairs to rent out of his VW van and asked Wayne Poulsen about skiing in Squaw Valley’s meadow.
-Wayne agreed so long as Skip ran the operation through the Squaw Valley lodge.
+Later, he bought 25 pairs to rent out of his VW van and asked Wayne Poulsen about skiing in Olympic Valley’s meadow.
+Wayne agreed so long as Skip ran the operation through their lodge.
 Business grew.
 Skip expanded to Alpine Meadows, Clair Tappaan Lodge, Alpenglow (in Truckee at that time) and Granlibakken Resort.
 “We were pretty successful,” he recalls and it’s how he staked his claim on Tahoe’s world of cross-country skiing.

-In 1975, he proposed to the Tahoe City PUD that he run a recreational cross-country concession at Burton Creek, which they accepted.
+In 1975, he proposed to the Tahoe City Public Utility District (TCPUD) that he run a recreational cross-country concession at Burton Creek, which they accepted.
 He called it Tahoe Nordic Center and waited out a drought year until he could finally open in January.
 That winter was dismal.
 He was forced to close in February, canceling the first ever Great Ski Race as well.

 He did his grooming by snowmobiles.
 The parking lot was dirt.
 A jar sat on the counter for donations, and it slowly filled with nickels and dimes.
 Skip stored his 25 pairs of rental skis in two plywood boxes he made and the Highlands Community Center (current TXC lodge), which did not have the current fireplace room or rental area, worked just fine.

 A few years later, TCPUD paved the parking lot and added the west rental area to replace the wooden boxes.
-By the end of the 1975-76 season, Skip left Squaw Valley completely to run the Tahoe Nordic Center full time.
+By the end of the 1975-76 season, Skip was running the Tahoe Nordic Center full time.

-“When it came to naming the trails, clearly wax colors were the right choice.”
+“When it came to naming the trails, clearly wax colors were the right choice,” said Skip.

 “At first it was confusing because of the green, blue and black downhill difficulty system.
 But that’s been sorted out,” Skip said.
 Colors made reading and marking the trail map simple and easy to comprehend.
 He assigned each intersection a letter so skiers would know exactly where they were.